Trip Report Denmark (Part 1)

 The Copenhagen Zoo is definitely worth a visit.
 The main reason we wanted to go there is because we wanted to see a Tasmanian Devil.
 Copenhagen Zoo is the only zoo outside of Australia that has Tasmanian Devils in captivity.
 It turned out it didn’t totally live up to our expectation.

-The Tasmanian Devil guarding its territory borders.
-Not that scary right?
+The Tasmanian Devil guarding its territory borders, is not that scary, right?

 Christiania is a special part of Copenhagen.
 This part of Copenhagen is a self-proclaimed autonomous neighbourhood.
 In the seventies a group of hippies founded this freetown.
 Although the government tried to turn the situation around at first, in the late seventies Christiania was tolerated and considered a social experiment.